yunfeilongpoly/yunfeilongpoly.github.io/index.md

 Janadhip, Self-funded PhD student focus on Medical Image processing.

-Genghui Qu, Part-time PhD student funded by Healthshare Ltd, focus on Medical Recommendation system
+Genghui Qu, Part-time PhD student funded by Healthshare Ltd and Innovate UK, focus on Medical Recommendation system

 I also supervise serveal undgraduate students who interested in NLP research in Harbin Institute of Technology and Xijiao-Liverpool University.